 Mazda CX-30 review - Practicality, comfort and boot space

-The CX-30 promises good space and practicality, but not good enough to trouble the best in class
+The CX-30 promises decent space and practicality, but it's not good enough to trouble the best in class

-Sitting in the front of a CX-30 there is plenty of space for the driver and one passenger, plus, Mazda has done a great job with the driving position.
-Things do, however, start to unravel in the back seats.
+Sitting in the front of a CX-30 there is plenty of space for the driver and one passenger, and as you'd expect, Mazda has done a great job with the driving position.
+However, things do start to unravel in the back seats.

 All models come with a decent number of cubby holes.
 There are front and rear door pockets, a space for a map (or other similarly shaped items) on the front passenger’s seat, a glove box and ceiling-mounted sunglasses holder.
 All variants also come with two cup holders in the centre console, although these can be hidden away on the three higher-spec core trims.